randomblast/drupal-facebook/README.txt

   settings as many have changed, especially the choices under user management.
 You'll have to submit your changes in order for your application to work properly with the new Facebook API.

-- This patch is required for Drupal 5.x: http://drupal.org/node/241878

 Troubleshooting:
 ---------------